-The Canton Fair has been described as “the trade show of everything” and this is precisely the reason it is a good starting point for those looking at sourcing from China.
+The Canton Fair has been described as “the trade show of everything” and this is precisely the reason it is a good starting point for how to find a manufacturer in China.

-There are smaller fairs such as the China Diecasting fair, an annual exhibition that is being held in Shanghai from July 17-19 this year.
-It brings together manufacturers, die casting foundries, suppliers of material, equipment and accessories under one roof and usually attracts some 500 die-casting enterprises as exhibitors and 20,000 visitors.
+There are smaller fairs such as the China Diecasting fair, an annual exhibition that is being held in Shanghai.
+It brings together manufacturers, die casting foundries, suppliers of material, equipment and accessories under one roof and usually attracts some 450 die casting enterprises as exhibitors and 19,000 visitors.

 Alternatively, if you don’t want to travel to China, you could look at trade fairs in America that attract manufacturers from China such as The National Hardware Show, which has a section on international sourcing.
-It is held every year in Las Vegas and its 2019 exhibition dates are May 7-9.
+It is held every year in Las Vegas.

 At these exhibitions you could build contacts with exhibitors of products similar to what you are looking to outsource.
 But do remember, you are likely to find a limited pool of suppliers from China to choose from at such US-based events.